-By mixing a cell phone to the residue, and after that directing a substance examination of the disintegrated outcomes, they would like to exhibit why we should all take a quicker enthusiasm for what is contained inside ordinary electrical things.
+By mixing a cell phone with the residue and, after that, directing a substance examination of the disintegrated outcomes, they would like to exhibit why we should all take a quicker enthusiasm for what is contained inside ordinary electrical things.

 This implies focus savvy, a telephone has multiple times increasingly gold – or multiple times more tungsten – than a mineral asset geologists would call ‘high-grade’.